ucrdatacenter/projects/Environmental Science/Alternative/README.md

   Distribution of organisms in relation to Nitrogen pollution in the Netherlands

   ## DATA
+  The organisms occurrences can be directly downloaded in a csv file from gbif.com.
+  The nitrogen deposition in the Netherlands can be downloaded from RIVM website: https://www.rivm.nl/gcn-gdn-kaarten/depositiekaarten/cijfers-achter-depositiekaarten/gdn-depositiebestanden-achterliggende-jaren.

   ## SKILLS
   While completing this project a student can develop multiple R skills as well as practice performing research with previously gathered data from an external source.